sonertari/SSLproxy/README.md

-Note that the second example above is a filtering rule you can use to resolve one of the certificate issues preventing the Facebook application on Android smartphones to connect to the Internet behind sslproxy.
+Note that the second example above is a filtering rule you can use to resolve one of the certificate issues preventing the Facebook application on Android smartphones to connect to the Internet from behind sslproxy.

 Filtering rules are applied based on certain precedence orders:

 - More specific rules have higher precedence.
-Log actions increase rule precedence too, but this effects log actions only, not the precedence of filter actions.
+Log actions increase rule precedence too.
 - The precedence of filter types is as HTTP > SSL > Dst Host.
 Because, the application order of filter types is as Dst Host > SSL > HTTP, and a filter type can override the actions of a preceding filter type.